liuhanzuo/DBpj2/README.md

 **Submission:** Submit the whole `src/` file folder and the report pdf.
 Add all files into a zip file.

-**Important Notice:** If your code has any one of the following problems, you will get 0 points for the whole project 2:
+**Important Notice:** If your code has any one of the following problems, you will get **0 points** for the whole project 2:

 1. Memory leak or other memory management problems.
 We check this by `asan` which is enabled by default in the `Debug` mode.
+You can check if the `asan` on your computer can detect memory leaks, if not, try build BabyDB with `BABYDB_SANITIZER=leak`.
 1. Any Lock (except for the `shared_mutex` on the whole database we given, but you cannot modify any sentence about it).
 Since MVCC and OCC are lock-free concurrency control methods.
 Latches are acceptable, the standard for distinguishing between locks and latches is, when getting a mutex, if your code will release the mutex after a finite time in the same `Operator`.
 1. Any behavior to identify workload.
 Although we will grade your implementation on these 8 testcases, your implementation should work well on any possible workload.